 A student's eligibility is determined at the time of orientation for both age requirements and educational functioning levels (EFLs).
-Individuals between the ages of 16-18 who request to enroll into an adult education program must provide official documentation of withdrawal from school (see Memorandum Explaining Guidelines for Students 16 and 17 Year Olds).
+Individuals between the ages of 16-18 who request to enroll into an adult education program must provide official documentation of withdrawal from school (see Memorandum Explaining Guidelines for 16 and 17 Year-Old Students).
 A student's educational functioning level is determined through the TABE Locator Assessment administered during orientation.
-A student with a high school diploma must score 12.9 or below on the Tests for Adult Basic Education (TABE) to be eligible for services.
+A student with a high school diploma must score a scale score equivalent to 12.9 or below on any of the Tests for Adult Basic Education (TABE) to be eligible for services.
 For more detailed information, see the Adult Education Student Eligibility section.